 For example, this diamond earned the following grades from the GIA.

 That information is found on the attached report, which I’ve posted below.

 Other grading labs such as the IGI might give a different a slightly higher mark.
 A diamond with an I color grade from the GIA may earn an H from either of those labs.

 Costco’s relationship with the GIA is more complicated.
 The company states, “All items with a 1.00 carat or larger diamond center stone will include a GIA Diamond Grading Report detailing the center diamond.”

 Other diamonds are graded by GIA-trained gemologists, but this isn’t the same as a GIA certificate.

 They’ll come with a “detailed article of description” from these gemologists, but this significantly reduces its value because the grading isn’t as reliable.

-My recommendation is to not rely on these gemologists but instead buy a diamond based on the GIA or AGS grading report.
+My recommendation is to not rely on these gemologists but instead buy a diamond based on the GIA grading report.